A child twists a screw into a cardboard box while a grown-up steadies the box and keeps extra anchors nearby.

 Step 01

-On the floor or a low table, turn the cardboard box upside down so one flat panel faces up and does not wobble when pressed.
+Turn a cardboard box upside down so one flat panel faces up.

 Step 02